-- 1. There is no legal requirement to make or keep a record of a search, however as good practice the sheet below will be completed whenever a search and/or confiscation has taken place. - 2.
-The school will always inform the individual pupil's parents or guardians where alcohol, illegal drugs or potentially harmful substances are found along with any other banned items which might be found. - 3.
-Complaints about screening or searching will be dealt with through the normal school complaints procedure.
+1. There is no legal requirement to make or keep a record of a search, however as good practice the sheet below will be completed whenever a search and/or confiscation has taken place.

+3. Complaints ab out screening or searching will be dealt with through the e normal school complaints procedure.